+d.
 Workforce development activities (including education and training) in the region

-Provide an analysis of the workforce development activities (including education and training) in the region, including an analysis of the strengths, weaknesses and capacity of such services to address the identified education and skill needs of the workforce, and the employment needs of employers in the region.
+Provide an analysis of the workforce development activities (including education and training) in the region, including an analysis of the strengths, weaknesses, and capacity of such services to address the identified education and skill needs of the workforce, and the employment needs of employers in the region.

-Workforce development activities in the area include state initiatives, the work of the Lower Chattahoochee WIOA and its partners, the work of Columbus Technical College, and an increased attention to workforce issues by the Greater Columbus Chamber of Commerce.
-These combined resources are being coordinated and deployed locally.
-The strengths, weaknesses and capacity of these programs are discussed below.
-Strengths, weaknesses and capacity of such services to address the identified education and skill needs of the workforce
+Workforce development activities in the area include state initiatives, the work of the Lower Chattahoochee and the Middle Flint WIOAs and their partners, the work of Columbus Technical College and South Georgia Technical College as well as an increased attention to workforce issues by the Greater Columbus Chamber of Commerce, One Sumter, and the Cordele Industrial Board among others.
+These combined resources are being coordinated and deployed throughout the region.
+The strengths, weaknesses, and capacity of these programs are discussed below.